isabella232/dynamic-media-classic.en-1/help/moving-renaming-deleting-assets.md

 After you create the list, follow these steps to use it to delete assets:

-1. Choose File > Delete Asset List.
+1. Click **[!UICONTROL File]** > **[!UICONTROL Delete Asset List]**.
-1. In the Delete Asset list dialog box, browse or type the path to the text file with the list of assets you want to delete.
+1. In the Delete Asset list dialog box, browse, or type the path to the text file with the list of assets you want to delete.
-1. Click the Delete button.
+1. Click **[!UICONTROL Delete]**.

-When you delete assets with a text file, if any Dynamic Media Classic ID is not on the list, a message is displayed letting you know that Dynamic Media Classic is “Unable to validate these entries in your list:” along with the list of entries.
-However, Dynamic Media Classic will not generate an error on the Job screen.
+When you delete assets with a text file, if any Dynamic Media Classic ID is not on the list, the message “Unable to validate these entries in your list:” is displayed and the list of entries.
+However, Dynamic Media Classic does not generate an error on the Job page.

 >[!MORELIKETHIS]
 >